-Join Taz Tally for an in-depth discussion in this video Choosing workflow tools: Bridge, Camera Raw, Photoshop, and Lightroom, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Choosing workflow tools: Bridge, Camera Raw, Photoshop, and Lightroom, part of Adobe Camera Raw: Color Correction.

 - Welcome to Color Correction in Adobe Camera Raw.
 I thought we'd begin with a discussion of a review of the various Photographic workflows that are available to you with the Adobe products, and discuss where Adobe Camera Raw fits in this universe of Photographic Workflows.
 Here are some of the more common ones.
 Using Bridge and Adobe Camera Raw, we will refer to this as ACR, you often refer to Adobe Camera Raw referred to that way.
 Bridge plus Adobe Camera Raw, then using Photoshop.